Creating, Opening and Extracting

 New Icon Window

 On the New Icon window you can select the bit count and size of the first image.
 You can choose from a list of predefined sizes or enter your desired size in the edit boxes.
 You can also choose the icon type.
-Macintosh icons can have image sizes up to 1024x1024.
-In Windows the maximum used icon size is 256x256, but you can include sizes up to 1024x1024.
+Macintosh icons can have image sizes up to 1024x1024 while in Windows the maximum icon size is 768x768.

 The icon type can be chosen when saving.
 If you save the icon as *.ICO a Windows icon will be created.
 If you save it with an *.ICNS extension then a Macintosh icon will be created.